bolagadalla/Personal_Expenses_App/README.md

 	- [x] Working with pubspec.yaml for dependencies
 	- [x] Adding Business Logic to the App
 	- [x] Making the app responsive
+	- [x] Making the app adoptive based on the device type

 ## How The App Looks
 <p align="center">